imprvhub/mcp-status-observer/README.md

 You can also interact with the MCP using natural language.
 Claude will interpret these requests and use the appropriate commands:

 - "Could you check if there are any issues with Google Cloud Platform services right now?"
+- "Has there been any recent issues with Claude or the Anthropic API?"
 - "Is OpenAI experiencing any outages at the moment?"
 - "What's the current status of LinkedIn?"
 - "Pull Requests are down?
 What's the status of GitHub?"
 - "Show me the status of all major platforms"

 ## Troubleshooting